 Ultimately, NLP is about mindset.
 Your mindset will be affected by how you see the world through your filters.
 Your filters will include, amongst other things, your memories, your language, your values, your beliefs, your attitudes, your decisions, etc.

 Because the mind/body is one system, your mindset will affect your physiology and this will create a ‘state’.
-As you will probably know, some states are resourceful, whilst others are unresourceful.
+Some states are resourceful, whilst others are unresourceful.
 Both will determine how you respond to situations around you and they will either have a negative or positive impact on how you perform.
+NLP is a trail of techniques that allows you to change your state towards being more resourceful.

 Representational Systems: We have five basic senses: visual, auditory, kinaesthetic , olfactory and gustatory.
 In NLP, these are referred to as representational systems or modalities.
 For each of these modalities, we can have finer distinctions (known as submodalities).
 We use these to ‘code’ and give meaning to the experiences we have.